 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good animal scientist?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Animal scientists typically do the following:
+An animal scientist will typically do the following:

-Animal scientists play an important role in maintaining the nation’s food supply.
+An animal scientist plays an important role in maintaining the nation’s food supply.
 Many work in basic or applied research and development.
 Basic research seeks to understand the biological and chemical processes by which livestock grow.
 Applied research uses this knowledge to discover ways to improve the quality, quantity, and safety of agricultural products.

 Many animal scientists work with little supervision, forming their own hypotheses and developing research methods accordingly.
 In addition, they often lead teams of technicians or students who help in their research.